thegymnasium/seemingly-seamless/slides-outro.md

 ---

-## Exit Row Only
+## 🛬 Exit row seats only

+---

-- Post Gymnasium: core team members helped transition the site to archived, publicly available content
+core team members helped transition the site to archived, publicly available content

 Notes:

 ---

-## Emergency Landing
+## 🛬 Emergency Landing

 The end of Gymnasium: in a moment of crisis, design & development was incredibly easy for us.